-Academic grades are processed for each semester, and the grade report is distributed to students via their main academic advisor at the end of September for the spring semester (1st term) and at the end of March for the fall semester (2nd term).
-Students with questions about their academic grades may request an investigation at the Faculty of Horticulture Academic Affairs Group within 15 days after the start of the new semester.
+Academic grades are processed for each semester, and please refer to the Student Portal at the end of September for the spring semester and at the end of March for the fall semester.
+Students with questions about their academic grades may request an investigation at the Faculty of Horticulture Student Affairs Unit within 15 days after the start of the new semester.